Frequently Asked Questions

 A The average apartment rent is about $500, with a range of about $400-$700 per month.
 Your monthly rent will depend on factors such as quality, location, Internet & TV fees, and whether or not utilities are included.

-The price of utilities can vary from $50 to $150, depending on where you live, and the frequency of use (especially air conditioning).
+The price of utilities can vary from $50 to $150, depending on the frequency of use (especially the use of air conditioning).
 You may want to consider a location that exposes your apartment to trade winds in order to reduce the need for air conditioning.
 Be sure to inquire about the cost of utilities with previous tenants of the same complex, and the landlord, prior to signing the lease.